cerensenol/DSA-210-Project/README.md

 - Mental illness, particularly when untreated, is associated with increased drug use.
 - Drug use is more strongly associated with violent crime than mental illness alone.
 - States with better access to mental health services may see slightly lower substance use, but access alone is not a sufficient predictor.
-- Linear regression models helped reveal these patterns, though their explanatory power was moderate at best-highlighting the need for more granular or multi-factor data (e.g., socioeconomic, education, policy).
+To come to these conclusions both Linear Regression and Random Forest Regression models were used.
+While linear models revealed general trends; Random Forest models provided a more nuanced, non-linear understanding and allowed for comparisons between actual and predicted outcomes.

+These findings highlight the complexity of social and behavioral health issues and suggest the need for more granular, multi-factor data (e.g. socioeconomic status, education, local policy) to build more accurate predictive models in the future.